High Blood Pressure in Elderly People – The Definitive Guide

 Unmodifiable Risk Factors:

-- Age – age-related risk factors can’t be modified; men over 45 and women over 55 have the highest risk of developing hypertension; moreover, the older the person, the greater the risk they will develop high blood pressure.
+- Age – Age-related risk factors can’t be modified; men over 45 and women over 55 have the highest risk of developing hypertension.
+Overall, hypertension in the elderly is common.
+The older the person, the greater the chance they will develop high blood pressure.

-- Sex – as you can see, there’s a difference between sexes; men tend to develop high blood pressure earlier, while women are protected by estrogen until menopause; afterward, the risk becomes the same.
+- Sex – As you can see, there’s a difference between the sexes.
+Men tend to develop high blood pressure earlier, while women are protected by estrogen until menopause.
+Afterward, the risk becomes the same.

 - Race – Black people are most at risk of developing hypertension, followed by Caucasians, while Asians have the lowest risk.